 The Delaware BRFS asks several questions about alcoholic beverages, which are analyzed to provide prevalence estimates for three factors: 1) percentage of the adult population who drink alcoholic beverages of any type, 2) percentage of adults who are binge drinkers, and 3) percentage of adults who are heavy drinkers.
 Chronic heavy drinking and/or binge drinking can increase the drinker's risk for personal injury, car crashes and fatalities, heart disease, cancer, cirrhosis of the liver, and a number of other health conditions.

-In 2017, 14.8 percent of Delaware adults reported "binge drinking," which in the BRFS is defined as "males having five or more drinks, and females having four or more drinks, on one occasion."
-Binge drinking was higher among men (18.1 percent) than women (11.8 percent).
-Prevalence was highest among adults age 18-34, and declined steadily with age.
+The BRFS defines binge drinking as "males having five or more drinks, and females having four or more drinks, on one occasion."
+Binge drinking was higher among men (16.4 percent) than women (9.7 percent).
+Prevalence was highest among adults age 18-44 and declined steadily with age.

 Binge Drinking, by Age:

-Binge drinkers are about two and a half times as likely as those who don't binge drink to smoke cigarettes, increasing their risks for several chronic diseases.
-About 29.8 percent of binge drinkers report also being smokers, compared to only 14.4 percent of adults who don't binge drink.
+Binge drinkers are about two times as likely as those who don't binge drink to smoke cigarettes, increasing their risks for several chronic diseases.
+About 22.0 percent of binge drinkers report also being smokers, compared to only 11.6 percent of adults who don't binge drink.

 "Heavy drinking" is defined by the BRFS and the U.S. Centers for Disease Control and Prevention (CDC) as more than 14 alcoholic drinks per week for men and more than 7 drinks per week for women.